James Frederick Gosnell: Beginning years

 After the war, Gosnell started and sold a driving school, a golf range and an Amway products distributorship.

 Alderman

 Gosnell entered municipal politics in 1966 as a council candidate in Ward 6.
 He told voters that he had no intention of offering a "batch of ridiculous promises.
 For me to do so would be nothing more than an insult to your intelligence and my integrity."
-His no nonsense appeal worked as he was elected that year as alderman in his first try.
+His no nonsense appeal worked as he was elected that year as alderman on his first try.

 Board of Control

 Gosnell made the jump to board of control in 1968, taking advantage of a vacancy created by the resignation of long-time controller Norman Bradford.

 Four people sought the vacant controller's post and Gosnell emerged as winner in a city council vote criticized by press reports of the day because it was held in secret.

 Mayoralty

 After three years on the board of control, he was ready to run for mayor and beat out incumbent Herb McClure by 2,263 votes.
 Gosnell campaigned on the theme "let's get London going again."
 He campaigned on a pledge to bring new leadership to city hall but had little chance to put his goals into action.
 His mayoral term was only 3 months and 6 days having to resign after a serious heart attack in early February.
 His doctors had advised him to slow down and he did, deciding against a return to politics despite rumors in the fall of 1973 that he might run for board of control.